jasonmauss/jasonmaussblog/_posts/2023-12-02-professional-tennis-needs-major-restructuring.md

 ### My tennis background and perspective

-I've been involved in tennis as a fan and player since my teenage years which, for me was the mid 1990's.
-The hey-day of players like Lendl, Edberg, Becker, Sampras, Agassi and their contemporaries.
-As a young fan, my sphere of interest didn't include much beyond watching matches or highlights when they were nationally televised.
-No cable TV in the house meant watching the four majors and having some idea of which players had recently taken home the titles.
+Ever since my teenage years in the mid-1990s, I've been playing recreationally and following the world of pro tennis, captivated by the era of legends like Lendl, Edberg, Becker, Sampras, and Agassi.
+In those early days, my tennis universe revolved around watching matches and highlights when they were nationally televised.
+No cable TV meant mostly following the four majors and keeping tabs on who claimed the coveted titles.

 As a young adult paying for my own cable TV package, I was watching tennis on TV as often as I could (sometimes ruining my sleep schedule over two weeks) and began following the sport and players much closer.
-I was also playing often and breaking strings so I bought my own electronic stringing machine and taught myself how to restring racquets to save some money long-term.
+My frequent playing resulted in breaking strings often enough that I decided to buy my own electronic stringing machine and taught myself how to restring racquets to save some money long-term.
 This perfunctory cost-savings decision was actually one that would end up having a huge impact on my level of involvement in the sport later in my life (stories for another time).

 As more information about players, tournaments, and the business side of the sport gradually trickled on to the internet I was surprised about some of what I was learning.
-Perhaps even more surprising is that not much has changed in the twenty years since then, which at the time already had decades of the status quo making up the sports history.
+Perhaps even more surprising is that not much has changed in the twenty years since then, which at the time already had decades of the status quo making up the sport's history.

 While I have a laundry list of improvements I think tennis could make, I'll focus on these for now: